Module Catalogue 2025/26

 • To highlight the relevance of human geography, and the roles of the geographer, through the examination of concepts and their application in research.

-Concepts covered usually include space and place, population representation, environment, labour, capital, modernities, identity and landscape.
-Thematic approaches include social geographies, cultural geographies and economic geographies.
+Concepts covered often include space and place, population representation, environment, labour, capital, modernities, identity and landscape.
+Thematic approaches usually include social and cultural geographies, political geographies, and economic geographies.
 Each concept or theme is introduced through a lecture where the concept and its application in research is discussed, and guidance is given on further reading.
-A seminar then follows, which is student-led in that it is structured around student discussions of key readings, with staff input as appropriate.
+A seminar then follows, which is structured around student discussions of key readings, with staff input as appropriate.

-Assessment for this module is through a student presentation in Semester 1 on a chosen concept, and in Semester 2 an extended essay.
+Assessment for this module is through a student presentation on a chosen concept, and a subsequent extended essay.

 Outline Of Syllabus